mseminatore/TeslaJS/README.md

     startCharge    - Initiate a charging session
     stopCharge     - Terminate a charging session
 	sunroof        - Control the sunroof.
-Be careful! valet          - Enable or disable valet mode vehicle        - Retrieve and display information on the current vehicle state wakeup         - Send a wakeup command to the vehicle
+Be careful! testla         - Express app that mimics the Tesla REST API for testing valet          - Enable or disable valet mode vehicle        - Retrieve and display information on the current vehicle state wakeup         - Send a wakeup command to the vehicle